API: Experiment

 Returns all metrics (including loss, eval loss, and any eval metrics defined) for all steps

-for all runs from across all run_fit()
+for all runs from across all run_fit() in the current experiment.

 - get_results(self) pd.DataFrame